jhpyle/docassemble/_docs/functions.md

 keyword parameter `secret`) containing the encryption key for decrypting the interview answers.

+{% highlight yaml %}
+code: |
+  data = get_question_data('docassemble.demo:data/questions/questions.yml',
+                           'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv',
+                           secret=secret_of_other_user)
+{% endhighlight %}

 The function returns a [Python dictionary] containing information about the question.
 The format of the dictionary varies by question type.

-You should only use this function to access the question data for an interview other than the current interview.
-If you try to access the current question in a session from within that session, there may be an error or a long delay.
+You can only use this function to access the question data for an interview other than the current interview.

 For an [API] version of this function, see the [`/api/session/question`].

 ## <a name="go_back_in_session"></a>go_back_in_session()

-The [`go_back_in_session()`] function causes the effect of clicking the "back" button in an interview session.
+The [`go_back_in_session()`] function has the effect of clicking the Back button in another interview session.
 It has two required
-parameters: the interview filename and the session ID.
+parameters: the interview filename and the session ID of the other session.
 It also accepts an optional keyword parameter `secret`, which is the encryption key to use to decrypt the [interview session dictionary], if it is encrypted.

 {% highlight python %}
-go_back_in_session(filename, session_id, secret)
+go_back_in_session(filename, session_id, secret=secret)
 {% endhighlight %}

 For an [API] version of this function, see the [POST method of `/api/session/back`].